PocketFR/libHikvision/README.md

 # libHikvision Fork
-Add support for new hikvision camera tht use sqlite and some other stuff
+Add support for new hikvision camera that use sqlite and some other stuff

 # libHikvision
 A PHP Class for working with Hikvision datadir's, this file will parse index00.bin files that Hikvision IP Camera software